Korn announce new album 'Requiem' with the single 'Start The Healing'

 Watch Korn’s video for ‘Start The Healing’ below:

-See the nine-song tracklist for ‘Requiem’, the band’s first album since 2019’s ‘The Nothing’ below:
+See the artwork and nine-song tracklist for ‘Requiem’, the band’s first album since 2019’s ‘The Nothing’ below:

 1. ‘Forgotten’